-By default, any data calculation that is done before displaying an insight is done on the client side (user interface web site).
+In previous versions, any data calculation that is done before displaying an insight is done on the client side (user interface web site).
 For large amounts of data, this can result in an insight taking a long time to display or timing out with an error.
 You can set insight calculation to be done primarily in the Data Engine (server-side).
+As of version 8.7, this option is selected by default for a new installation.

-If you select the Calculate insight data on server side option, UC Analytics loads the insight data dynamically with paging by both web server and web client for data-intensive insights.
+If you select the Calculate insight data on server side option on the Queries page, UC Analytics loads the insight data dynamically with paging by both web server and web client for data-intensive insights.
 This option is more stable and faster and is recommended, especially for large amounts of data.
 Table views support sorting for group columns and most metric columns, but sorting is not supported for field columns.
 For information about field and metric columns, see the section titled "What are the different types of columns?" in the UC Analytics User Guide.

-For a list of the data-intensive insights that are optimized by this option, see What insights are affected by the "Calculate insight data on server side" option? on page 165
+For a list of the data-intensive insights that are optimized by this option, see What insights are affected by the "Calculate insight data on server side" option? on page 178